wp-plugins/codepeople-post-map/readme.txt

 *   Map margin: Margin of the map.
 *   Map type: Select one of the possible types of maps to load (roadmap, satellite, terrain, hybrid).
 *   Map language: a large number of languages is available to be used on maps, select the one that matches your blog's language.
+*   Show info bubbles: display or hide the bubbles with the information associated to the points.
+*   Display a bubble by default: display  a bubble opened by default.
 *   Display map in post / page: When the Google maps are inserted in a post you can select whether to display the Google maps or display an icon, which displays the map, when pressed (if the Google maps are inserted into a template that allows multiple posts, this option does not apply)
 *   Options: This setting allows you to select which map controls should be available.
 *   Enter the number of points on the post / page map: When the Google maps are inserted into a post, points that belong to the same categories will be shown on the same Google map.
 This option allows you to set the number of points to be shown.
 When the Google maps are inserted into a template that allows multiple posts this option does not apply.